wes06/linobyte/README.md

    2. Object is not fully exposed to the public, but the coils are assembled in a way that you can weave through them without touching the rest of the object.
 (I mount the coils in an acrylic panel with extended wires for example)

 - **Non-interactive**
    1. Object is exposed working but out of reach of the public.
 A video is shown with the process of weaving the wire.

+For either case, I'm considering making and printing a few ASCII tables and binary conversion charts.

 ## <a name="dates"></a>Important dates: